katerina-marchenkova/how-to-learn/readme.md

 ## Browser Support
 * Google Chrome 91.0.4472.77

-# Getting Started
+## Getting Started
-Download the project and browse the index.html
+Download the project source code and browse the index.html from the project root folder.

-# Build and Test
+## Build and Test
-Project build to be done
+Project build to be done.
-Distribution folder to be created with minified files and updates.
+Distribution folder to be created..